 Essentially, every Chinese Variable Interest Entity you can think could theoretically go to $0.
 Just like that.
 Because the ability to invest in something like Alibaba on US exchanges in the first place only exists because of the Variable Interest Entity loophole.
 The key word here is loophole.
 And usually loopholes get exposed, closed, or debated.

 This loophole connects the shares you bought in the US to the Cayman Islands, which are then connected by a contract that has no legal authority or oversight to the actual company in China.
 But hey, it’s a promise.
-If the connection is broken, if the loophole is closed, it would essentially mean all US holders would be left holding a PO Box in the beautiful Cayman Islands and nothing else.
+If the loophole is ever closed, it would essentially mean all US holders would be left holding a PO Box in the beautiful Caymans and nothing else.

 Wall Street, at its core, is really good at building perfect looking presents.
 These presents have the best wrapping, the perfect bow, and the most ideal color.
 They shine and you just want it.
 You have to buy it.
 But rarely does the financial machine show you what’s behind the beautiful wrapping.
 I think of all the Alibaba IPO fees our fantastic investment banks collected along way with their marketing messages.
 “Dude you’re buying Alibaba, the Amazon of China!”